#TeenMomOG @MaciBookout Fights Back Against Drinking Criticism

 “The reaction that followed was intense,” Maci Bookout wrote, according to a report by Radar Online on May 4.
 “People accused me of being a horrible, negligent mother; of drinking too much; of putting my newborn in mortal danger.”

-Maci Bookout has three children, Bentley, 8, Jayde, 23-months, and Maverick Reed, 11-months, and married husband McKinney in October of last year.
+Maci Bookout has three children, Bentley, eight, Jayde, 23-months, and Maverick Reed, 11-months, and married husband McKinney in October of last year.
 As fans saw on Teen Mom OG, Bookout and McKinney said their “I dos” in Florida among several guests, including Bookout’s former boyfriend, Ryan Edwards, and his now-fiancee Mackenzie Standifer.

 “It’s one beer, folks I am an adult, over the legal drinking age, and just because I’m a mom that doesn’t mean I can’t enjoy a beer on a Sunday evening with my husband,” Maci Bookout continued.
 “Newsflash: Mothers Are Human Beings.
 We are flawed, hard-working, well-intentioned, exhausted individuals; we do our best, we make mistakes, but above all we love our children.”